JovanTTT/FandangoProject/README.md

 ## Project Overview

-Fandango is a popular movie ticketing service, but in recent years, it faced criticism for displaying inflated movie ratings.
+Fandango is a popular movie ticketing service.
+In 2020, it faced criticism for displaying inflated movie ratings, which forced Fandango to remove them from their site.
 This project aims to analyze and compare Fandango's movie ratings with ratings from other platforms to determine if there was any bias or manipulation.

 ## Tools and Libraries